 As always, in this line of work, remember to take care of yourself.
 One of the best gifts you can give a student during a time of stress and anxiety is an example of what self-care and self-compassion look like.

-Post your own suggestions for BIT leaders and Case Managers below!
+Post your own suggestions for BIT leaders, Case Managers, School Psychologists and other Helping Professionals below!